comp426-2022-fall/a99-team9/docs/futureUpdates.md

 ### Resetting the water amount at the end of day
 - Your daily goal resets at midnight your local time instead of accumulating

+### Calendar
+- A calendar where the day will turn blue once you complete your water goal for that day

+### Adding friends
+- A feature where you can find other users and send motivating messages to your 'friends' and see their water goal